Nigerian Rent Affordability Checker 2026 — Can You Afford That Apartment? | TurnetFinance

 The 25% rule for Nigerian incomes

-Western financial advice says 30% of income on rent is fine.
-In Nigeria, with high food costs, transport, generator fuel, and airtime, keeping rent under 25% of take-home gives you meaningful savings capacity.
+Western finance says 30% of income on rent is safe.
+In Nigeria, with high food costs (30%+), transport, generator fuel, airtime, and data, keeping rent under 25% of take-home preserves meaningful savings capacity.

 🚨